aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 # Part 1: Create an Ionic 4 App

-This section will introduce you to Ionic and teach you how to boostrap a new Ionic app with Ionic CLI.
+This section will introduce Ionic basics and you will learn how to boostrap a new Ionic app with Ionic CLI.
 In subsequent parts of the tutorial, you will add cloud functionality to the application that you will create in this section.

 The source code for this section of the tutorial can be found in *tutorial-part-1* branch of the [project Github repo](https://github.com/aws-samples/aws-amplify-ionic-sample/tree/tutorial-part-1).
 {: .callout}